Hamming AI is a strong option for automated testing and monitoring Voice AI agents across the agent lifecycle.

 | Helpful for teams juggling many languages/flows | If you want voice agent + QA in one system, you may prefer an all-in-one platform |

 Coval is a practical alternative if your main goal is to test, evaluate, and improve voice agents quickly before customers feel the failure.
-It is built around simulations and evaluation workflows that help teams iterate faster.
+It is built around simulations and evaluation workflows at scale that help teams iterate faster.

 Key features that matter for voice AI monitoring